-Forewarning: This doozy of a post may get depressing with an overwhelming feeling of hopelessness, but it is ALWAYS better to shine “light” on these issues rather than just moving on with life or sticking your head in the sand hoping things will change.
-To understand the importance of facing these issues head on, listen to my podcast on the philosophy of suicide & grief with Cal Poly Pomona philosophy professor Michael Cholbi on Substack or Anchor.
+Forewarning: This essay may be filled with an overwhelming feeling of hopelessness, but it is ALWAYS better to shine “light” on these issues rather than just moving on with life or sticking your head in the sand hoping things will change.
+To understand the importance of facing these issues head-on, listen to my podcast on the philosophy of suicide and grief with Cal Poly Pomona philosophy professor Michael Cholbi on Substack or Anchor.

-If my first five posts on heuristics were possible solutions on how to help make the world a better, ethical, and truthful world, then this post focuses on an amalgamation of problems.
-This meta-problem is not solely American or Western in scope, but currently where it is acutely apparent.
+If my first essays on heuristics provide possible solutions to make the world better, more ethical, and truthful, then this post focuses on an amalgamation of problems.
+This meta-problem is not solely American or Western, but currently where it is acutely apparent.
 (It is increasingly becoming an international issue.)
-I promise three possible helpful solutions to the reader by the end.
+I promise three possible helpful solutions.

-Or the emboldening of violence & hate with the increase in gambling?
+Or the emboldening of violence and hate with the increase in gambling?

 Does climate change have anything to do with humanity’s pornification of culture?

 How does one understand the rise of magical thinking in the masses along with the successful corporate coup d'état of government?

 One of the smoking guns, if any, is an all-encompassing word coined by the French sociologist Emile Durkheim in the late 19th century: Anomie.